zeplin/zeplin-extension-documentation/README.md

 Default entry point for the extension, a JavaScript document that exports functions, corresponding to different actions.
 To name a few:

-- `styleguideColors`: Generates snippets from Styleguide colors.
+- `colors`: Generates snippets from Project or Styleguide colors.
 - `layer`: Generates snippets from the selected layer.
 - `screen`: Generates snippets from the screen.
 - `component`: Generates snippets the selected component.